 Moderate Periodontitis

-At the moderate stage of gum disease, the gums deteriorate and begin detaching themselves from the teeth forming gum pockets, which allows plaque to collect below the gum line.
-This causes tooth roots to become susceptible to decay.
+In the moderate stage of gum disease, the gums deteriorate and start detaching from the teeth, forming gum pockets that allow plaque to accumulate below the gum line.
+This exposes the tooth roots to a higher risk of decay.

 -